 (1) Furnish a generator interlock and breaker in the main distribution panel enclosure.
-The generator breaker will be 240V, 20A (2-pole), and not capable of being turned to the "on" position while the main breaker is in the "on" position by way of an interlock system.
+Supply breaker with amperage rating and number of poles as shown on the plans, and not capable of being turned to the "on" position while the main breaker is in the "on" position by way of an interlock system.

-ITS:EG 6 of 9

-- (2) Furnish a clear label with instructions on how to use the interlock. - (3) In cabinets with a 40A DMS circuit install a label that says "Turn 40A DMS breaker to the "off" position for panel operation with a generator".
+(2) Furnish a clear label with instructions on how to use the interlock.

+(3) Furnish label for generator operation as shown on the plans.

-Ground-Mounted Cabinet.
+3. Ground-Mounted Cabinet.

-- A. Furnish ground-mounted cabinets with dimensions nominally 66 inches high by 24 inches wide by 30 inches deep. - B. Design the cabinet foundation per the details on the plans.
-If the plans do not contain details, design the cabinet foundation per Traffic Signal Detail SIG-045 Series. - 4.
-Environmentally Controlled Cabinet. - A. Furnish a cabinet meeting the requirements of a ground-mounted cabinet with the following modifications: - (1) Omit intake and exhaust vents, except those connected to the air conditioner.
-Omit internal fans. - (2) Serve each air conditioner with dedicated branch circuit and equip each air conditioner with an anti-cycle relay to delay response to a thermostat signal for heating or cooling by 0.5 to 1.0 minutes, and to delay operation of the air conditioner after power interruptions.
-Factory-installed anti-cycle relay is preferred. - (3) Furnish a thermostat-controlled cabinet heater that will keep the temperature above 40 °F. Furnish an adjustable thermostat that includes the range of 32 to 60 °F. Thermostats must not have the ability to set a temperature above 70 °F. - (4) Insulate the cabinet on all four sides, and top with a double layer of polyethylene air-bubble sheet, laminated on both sides with aluminum foil.
+A. Furnish ground-mounted cabinets with dimensions nominally 66 inches high by 24 inches wide by 30 inches deep.

+B. Design the cabinet foundation per the details on the plans.
+If the plans do not contain details, design the cabinet foundation per Traffic Signal Detail SIG-110 Series.

+4. Environmentally Controlled Cabinet.

+A. Furnish a cabinet meeting the requirements of a ground-mounted cabinet with the following modifications:

+(1) Omit intake and exhaust vents, except those connected to the air conditioner.
+Omit internal fans.

+(2) Serve each air conditioner with dedicated branch circuit and equip each air conditioner with an anti-cycle relay to delay response to a thermostat signal for heating or cooling by 0.5 to 1.0 minutes, and to delay operation of the air conditioner after power interruptions.
+Factory-installed anti-cycle relay is preferred.

+(3) Furnish a thermostat-controlled cabinet heater that will keep the temperature above 40 °F. Furnish an adjustable thermostat that includes the range of 32 to 60 °F. Thermostats must not have the ability to set a temperature above 70 °F.

+(4) Insulate the cabinet on all four sides, and top with a double layer of polyethylene air-bubble sheet, laminated on both sides with aluminum foil.
 Use aluminum tape on edges of the insulation for protection from damage and to improve adhesion to the surface.
-Use insulation that has a thermal resistance of greater than R-7, a vapor resistance permeability of 0.006 or better, and a National Fire Protection Association (NFPA) Class A, Uniform Building Code (UBC) Class 1 fire resistance or better. - (5) Furnish sealed entry for cables through the side of the cabinet as the project requires.
-This may include, but is not limited to waveguide, outdoor Ethernet cables, or composite cables. - (6) Furnish a connection and proper receptacles to accommodate a portable AC generator for backup power during outages. - B. Mount an air conditioner on the cabinet, on the sidewall.
+Use insulation that has a thermal resistance of greater than R-7, a vapor resistance permeability of 0.006 or better, and a National Fire Protection Association (NFPA) Class A, Uniform Building Code (UBC) Class 1 fire resistance or better.

+(5) Furnish sealed entry for cables through the side of the cabinet as the project requires.
+This may include, but is not limited to waveguide, outdoor Ethernet cables, or composite cables.

+(6) Furnish a connection and proper receptacles to accommodate a portable AC generator for backup power during outages.

+B. Mount an air conditioner on the cabinet, on the sidewall.
 Use the opposite sidewall as the electrical panelboard, or mount below the panelboard enclosure.
 Furnish an air conditioner that uses a closed loop cooling system that does not exchange air with the outside with the following features:

-- (1) Dimensions that do not exceed the dimensions of the sidewall.
-Ensure the unit does not add more than 14 inches to the cabinet width. - (2) Minimum cooling capacity of 6000 BTU/hour (BTU/h). - (3) Hot gas bypass valve to regulate cooling and prevent evaporator coil freezing during periods of low heat load and low ambient air temperature. - (4) Solid-state electronic noise suppressor to minimize electromagnetic interference/radio frequency interference (EMI/RFI). - (5) Thermostat that is adjustable in the range of 70 °F to 140 °F to activate cooling.
+(1) Dimensions that do not exceed the dimensions of the sidewall.
+Ensure the unit does not add more than 14 inches to the cabinet width.

+(2) Minimum cooling capacity of 6000 BTU/hour (BTU/h).

+(3) Hot gas bypass valve to regulate cooling and prevent evaporator coil freezing during periods of low heat load and low ambient air temperature.

+(4) Solid-state electronic noise suppressor to minimize electromagnetic interference/radio frequency interference (EMI/RFI).

+(5) Thermostat that is adjustable in the range of 70 °F to 140 °F to activate cooling.
 Unit turn-off is adjustable and set to 7 °F below the turn-on temperature.
 Mount the unit such that setting changes can be made from one of the door openings.